How to Set up Parental Controls on iPhone

 FamiSafe is an amazing application that establishes effective parental control on the iPhone.
 The app can be used for different functions such as track location, put Geofences, limit app usage, filter web content, and many more.
 Now the kids won't be able to escape with the wrong usage of their iPhone.

 - Real-time location tracking: The parents can track the live location of the kid from anywhere and anytime.

-- Geofences: the Geofences will define a boundary limit for the kids which are considered as a safe zone for the kids.
-In case the kids cross the boundary, the parents will get notification or alert.
+- Geofences: Geofences will define a boundary limit for the kids, which is considered as a safe zone for the kids.
+In case the kids cross the boundary, the parents will get a notification or alert.
 The parents can also set up a notification when the kids enter certain zones of the geofences.

 - Web content Filtering: This feature will allow the parents to ensure that no bad content will get to the kids somehow.
 The parents can filter the content the kids see via social media or in their browsers.